vanHeemstraSystems/amqp-service-headstart/README.md

 ```
 containers/amqp-service/consumer/modules/http/http.bal

-We will modify the http.bal to the content as follows:
+We will modify the http.bal to the content as follows (note: EP = EndPoint):

 ```
 import ballerina/http;